gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 She snatched Dockety's arm off the floor and raced for the door.

 "Incorrect!"
-Patience crackled angrily behind them as they escaped.
+Patient crackled angrily behind them as they escaped.
 "Incorrect!"

 And then the door closed and they were back in the corridor